graverok/react-sorta/README.md

 ## Virtualization
 Using Sorta with virtualization lists is a bit tricky since the virtualizer skips elements that are out of bounds so with default usage dragging element will eventually disappear on scrolling.
-To handle that use `clone` callback prop that passes `translate` and copy of the dragging element you can append to the container if needed.
+To handle that use `onItemUnmount` prop that passes `translate` and copy of the dragging element you can append to the container if needed.

 Also, you need to provide elements count with `count` prop